Mid-Century Modern Virtual Staging

 When to Choose Mid-Century

-For broader market appeal, consider Scandinavian (similar warmth, broader demographic) or Modern (universal appeal).
-For luxury properties, Mid-Century competes with Contemporary and Art Deco depending on the architecture.
+For a calmer first proof, consider Scandinavian or Modern.
+For luxury properties, compare Mid-Century with Contemporary and Art Deco based on the architecture.
 See our gallery for comparison.

 Try Mid-Century Virtual Staging